SebaFarias/Pong/README.md

   - velY: The Y-axis velocity of the ball.
   - posX: The current X-axis position of the ball in the matrix.
   - posY: The current Y-axis position of the ball in the matrix.
-- The AI function should analyze the ball's positions and velocities and determine the optimal movement for the paddle to prevent the balls from reaching the bottom of the matrix.
+- The AI function should analyze the ball's positions and velocities and determine the optimal movement for the paddle to prevent the balls from reaching it's side of the matrix.
 - Developers can implement their AI using Vanilla JavaScript.
 ## Installation
 To set up Pong Challenge on your local machine, follow these steps: